faridsabitov/Sketch-Interactions/README.md

 Our idea is to have everything in Sketch for Designers.
 If you don’t have approved workflow how to store and see all ideas, improvements and suggestions, you can save all of them in Sketch as a start

-## Flows
-You can use flows for having everything in more readable way

-**Artboard Flow**

-Artboard flows helps everyone on the team to understand flows easier.
-Note: Please make sure to leave 1px spacings on the sides, so when you will need to move artboars, artboard flows will not move into artboard groups

-**User Flow**

-User flows are very helpful. {Need more info} You can use this Sketch Plugin to auto-create arrows between elements

-## Headings

 ## Elements